 STUDIES IN NEWCASTLE

-Currently recruiting volunteers with tinnitus and hyperacusis (sensitivity to everyday noises) for an EEG study
+Currently recruiting male volunteers with tinnitus (constant ringing in the ear/s) for an EEG study

 What will I do?